yetulaxman/NMRLipids/README.md

-# Provisioning  a custom Jupyter notebook on Puhti web interface for NMRLipids course
+# Provisioning  a custom Jupyter notebook on Puhti web interface for NMRLipids course (WIP)

 Computational environment for NMRLipids course (AKA, NMRlipids summer school 2022) at CSC supercomputer (Puhti) can be accessed using a custom Jupyter notebook provisioned through Puhti web interface (https://www.puhti.csc.fi).
 The customisation of environment involves the following steps: